codecurious-bln/emberginners-workshop/step-6.md

 This would automatically add the Ember addon to our application and preconfigure it.
 Depending on the addon we can use it in different ways.
 In the following example, we're gonna install and use and Ember addon to add a map view to our Ember app.

-### Exercise: Installing Ember Addons - Ember CLI Tutorial Style
+### Exercise: Installing Ember addons - Ember CLI Tutorial Style

 First let's add some styling to our Ember application.
 You can install the addon `ember-cli-tutorial-style` to make your app shine in an instant